Pabla007/HTB-Journey/Try Hack Me/06 Wreath/04 Pivoting.md

 <h2>Pivoting</h2>
 Pivoting is like a Secret Tunnel inside that apartment building.
-We are in an apartment 305 and you have to visit your friend in apartment 404 wihtout going through the main Hallway.
+We are in an apartment 305 and you have to visit your friend in apartment 404 without going through the main Hallway.
 It's creating a hidden path b/w computers to access them without going the regular routes.
-It's like a taking a shortcut through a as
+It's like a taking a shortcut through a secret passage.

+<h2>Jump Server</h2>
+It's referred to a jump host or jump box, is like a security checkpoint for your computer network.

+Security Guard : The jump server acts like a security guard at the castle gate.
+Control Center : Instead of allowing direct access to every computer that you use to manage and control access to other computers in your network.
+Protection : It adds an extra layer of protection.